alexanderKaramushko/adapt-patterns/README.md

-# Typescript patterns.
+# Javascript patterns.

-This repository contains the examples of typescript patterns which would be useful at developing the more type safe programs.
+This repository contains the examples of "come at handy" javascript patterns which would be useful at developing more safe programs.